lorenzo-stoakes/linux-vm-notes/oom.md

 ### select_bad_process()

+__NOTE:__ In the below threads are examined.
+However, as threads are simply processes that share a memory descriptor in linux, all the threads in a multi-threaded application will share the same score (though theoretically in the time between examining different threads the value might change.)
+Since killing a thread kills all threads in the multi-threaded, it is irrelevant which one is selected, and in fact the logic prefers the thread group leader for clarity.

 * [select_bad_process()][select_bad_process] determines which thread to
   kill.
-The core of the function is a loop where it iterates over all _threads_ in the system (remember that in linux, threads are just processes which share a memory descriptor with their parents) and assesses them for their suitability for the chop via a points system.
+The core of the function is a loop where it iterates over all _threads_ in the system and assesses them for their suitability for the chop via a points system.

 * The first task within the loop is to call [oom_scan_process_thread()][oom_scan_process_thread] for the thread - this